daos-stack/daos-azure/docs/env_vars.md

 ## The `daos-azure.env` file

 The bash scripts and Bicep files in the `daos-stack/daos-azure` repo get their parameters from a single environment file named `daos-azure.env` in the root of the repository.
+The environment variables will also be used in cloud-init scripts on the VMs and by Ansible playbooks that are run by cloud-init.
+This means that if you want to make changes to your deployment, most likely you will do so by changing the values of the environment variables in the `daos-azure.env` file.

 The bash scripts in the `bin` directory take a `-e | --env-file` option to specify the path to an environment file.
 This allows multiple `.env` files